Some 300 Arrested In Mississippi Immigration Raids Have Been Released, Officials Say

 Included among those released in the Mississippi raids were 18 juveniles, with the youngest being 14 years old, the news agency said, quoting Jere Miles, a special agent in charge of ICE Homeland Security Investigations in New Orleans.

 The statement explained that detainees were "asked when they arrived at the processing center whether they had any children who were at school or childcare and needed to be picked up."
-It said cell phones were made available for them "to make arrangements for the care of their children or other dependents."
+It said cellphones were made available for them "to make arrangements for the care of their children or other dependents."

 "[I]f HSI encountered two alien parents with minor children at home, HSI released one of the parents on humanitarian grounds and returned that individual to the place from which they were arrested," the statement said.
 "HSI similarly released any single alien parent with minor children at home on humanitarian grounds and physically returned that person to the place where he or she was originally detained."